IgnatiusFrancis/Thrindle/README.md

-# Book CRUD Operations API
+# Wallet System API Documentation

-Welcome to the Book CRUD Operations API documentation.
-This API allows you to manage books and their information using Prisma and PostgreSQL.
-Below are the steps to set up, run, and test the API.
+Welcome to the Wallet System API documentation.
+This API facilitates the management of user wallets and transactions using Paystack integration.
+Below, you will find information on setting up, running, and testing the API.

 ## Table of Contents